Visitor’s Guide To the Belvedere Palace, Home To Klimt’s The Kiss

 The half length portrait of Carl Moll is particularly striking with its raw application of paint.
 Moll was himself a prominent Art Nouveau painter.

-The Kokoschka portrait Mother and Child (1922) is almost a Fauvist painting or at least very Cezanne-esque.
+The Kokoschka portrait Mother and Child is very severe.
+It’s almost a Fauvist painting or at least very Cezanne-esque.

 It’s like a brilliant pictorial carpet, comprised of intensely colored, heavily painted patches.
 The heads and hands are set against an abstract background.

-Richard Gerstl is another Austrian Expressionist.
+Richard Gerstl is called the first Austrian Expressionist.
 He may have been bipolar.
 He died far too young in a grisly suicide, which featured both hanging and stabbing.

 At the time, Gerstl was distraught.
 His affair with Mathilde Schoenberg, wife of his close friend and modernist composer Arnold Schoenberg, had been discovered.
 Gerstl was cast out from Eden and isolated.